 To tell RPA you do not agree with a change they’ve made you must fill in an RLE1 form and send it to RPA with relevant sketch maps.
 You can use the Rural Payments service to print maps of your land parcels.
 If you have a Farm Environment Record (FER) Map from Natural England, you can use a copy of this map.
 You must clearly write the RPA land parcel reference numbers on your FER Map as RPA cannot use the printed land parcel numbers.
 Information on how to mark changes on sketch maps and how to fill in an RLE1 form is given in the RLE1 guidance.

 - write on the RLE1 form and the sketch map ‘Mapping change query’ and your SBI then mark the changes you would like to make – read Do I need to send any evidence with my RLE1 form and sketch maps? for anything else that must be written on the sketch maps

 - mark on the RLE1 form and sketch map what scheme this update relates to (include which scheme year), such as the Basic Payment Scheme 2018, a Countryside Stewardship application, an Environmental Stewardship Claim

 - add the land parcel you are querying on the RLE1 form and the date when the change was made on the ground.
 If you believe there has never been a change to the land parcel please use 1 January 2015 as the effective date.

 If you disagree with a length of hedge or hedge feature shown in your digital maps (or it is not shown) you only need to submit an RLE1 form and sketch map to RPA if you’re using hedges for any of the following:

 - as part of your ecological focus areas (EFA) greening requirements for BPS

-- submitting a claim against an existing Countryside Stewardship agreement
+- submitting a claim against an existing CS agreement

 Do I need to send any evidence with my RLE1 form and sketch maps?